 - Only one Planning grant/cooperative agreement will be awarded per applicant per grant cycle under this announcement.

 - IHS will not acknowledge receipt of applications.

 6. Electronic Submission Requirements

-If the applicant cannot submit an application through Grants.gov, a waiver must be requested.
-Prior approval must be requested and obtained from Mr. Robert Tarwater, Director, DGM.
+If the applicant needs to submit a paper application instead of submitting electronically through Grants.gov, a waiver must be requested.
+Prior approval must be requested and obtained from Mr. Robert Tarwater, Director, DGM, (see Section IV.6 below for additional information).
 A written waiver request must be sent to GrantsPolicy@ihs.gov with a copy to Robert.Tarwater@ihs.gov.
-The waiver must: (1) Be documented in writing (emails are acceptable), before submitting an application by some other Start Printed Page 39352method, and (2) include clear justification for the need to deviate from the required application submission process.
+The waiver must: (1) Be documented in writing (emails are acceptable), before submitting a paper application, and (2) include clear justification for the need to deviate from the required electronic grants submission process.

 Please be aware of the following:

 - Please search for the application package in http://www.Grants.gov by entering the CFDA number or the Funding Opportunity Number.
 Both numbers are located in the header of this announcement.

 - If you experience technical challenges while submitting your application electronically, please contact Grants.gov support directly at: email@example.com or (800) 518-4726.
 Customer Support is available to address questions 24 hours a day, 7 days a week (except on Federal holidays).